benzino98/plaschema/memory-bank/activeContext.md

    - Created model factories for testing
    - Updated the RepositoryServiceProvider to bind interfaces to implementations
    - Added required packages to composer.json for file text extraction
+   - Implemented admin controllers and views for resource management
+   - Implemented public controllers and views for resource browsing and downloading
+   - Created ResourceSeeder for generating sample data
+   - Successfully ran migrations to create database tables
+   - Seeded the database with sample resource categories and resources
+   - Added navigation links in the main site navigation
+   - Added navigation links in the admin sidebar
+   - Implemented active state highlighting for navigation items

 2. **Animation & Design Enhancement Implementation:**